Join our mission as a civil society organisation

 Civil society is the bedrock on which human rights are founded.
 We are so much stronger when working together to secure the human rights of tea workers and farmers.

 By working with THIRST you are joining a network of organisations who are all striving to ensure that the human rights of tea workers and farmers are respected and protected.
-Below are some of the ways that you can reinforce you own mission by joining THIRST’s mission.
-We are, of course, always open to discussing other ideas and suggestions.
+Below are some of the ways that you can reinforce your own mission by joining THIRST’s mission, but we are always open to discussing other ideas and suggestions.

 Campaign with THIRST